‘Russian Kim Kardashian’ Anastasiya Kvitko Posts Her Most Revealing Bikini Yet

 Anastaysia Kvitko is not known for being modest on social media, but it seems that the brunette bombshell might just have posted one of her most revealing uploads yet.
 In her most recent Instagram update, the Russian beauty posted two videos of herself wearing the tiniest of string thongs, leaving nearly her entire derriere on display.

 Anastasiya first found fame thanks to her killer curves, which earned her the nickname the “Russian Kim Kardashian.”
 The beauty became so popular that she moved from Russia to Miami for modeling opportunities, and has since decamped to Los Angeles.
-Currently, Anastasiya boasts over ten million followers on Instagram and maintains contracts with companies such as Fashion Nova and Pretty Little Thing.
+Currently, Anastasiya boasts over 10 million followers on Instagram and maintains contracts with companies such as Fashion Nova and Pretty Little Thing.

 In fact, Anastasiya’s latest post was as an ambassador for Fashion Nova.
 The social media star donned the tiniest of string bikinis that showed off every inch of her booty.
-Though the stunner also wore a chain-mail inspired cover-up, it does little to cover up her incredible assets.
+Though the stunner also wore a chain-mail-inspired coverup, it does little to cover up her incredible assets.
 As the camera pans up and down, Anastasiya readjusts her position slightly, tossing her head back and seductively running her hands through her hair.

-In the second video, the Russian beauty gives the viewer a glimpse of the bikini front, which is nearly as skimpy as the bottom, revealing in an overload of under and sideboob.
+In the second video, the Russian beauty gives the viewer a glimpse of the bikini front, which is nearly as skimpy as the bottom, revealing an overload of under and sideboob.
 In the clip, Anastasiya leans back on her hands, showing off her incredible curves.

 The post earned over 64,000 likes and nearly 1,000 comments within just the first couple of hours.